MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-build-rag.md

 |   └─── [Your own data or sample data as described in the prerequisites.]
 ```

-The implementation in this tutorial uses prompt flow's flex flow, which is the code-first approach to implementing flows.
-You specify an entry function (which is in **copilot.py**), and then use prompt flow's testing, evaluation, and tracing capabilities for your flow.
-This flow is in code and doesn't have a DAG (Directed Acyclic Graph) or other visual component.
-Learn more about how to develop a flex flow in the [prompt flow documentation on GitHub](https://microsoft.github.io/promptflow/how-to-guides/develop-a-flex-flow/index.html).
+In this tutorial, the chat app is created using the [Prompt Flow](https://microsoft.github.io/promptflow/) suite, which simplifies building LLM-based applications.
+It uses a [flex flow](https://microsoft.github.io/promptflow/concepts/concept-flows.html#flex-flow) with copilot.py as the entry point, enabling access to Prompt Flow's testing, evaluation, and tracing features.
+For more details on developing a flex flow, visit the [Prompt Flow documentation on GitHub](https://microsoft.github.io/promptflow/how-to-guides/develop-a-flex-flow/index.html).

 ## Set initial environment variables